gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 trying to make it a joke.

 The bot didn't reply.
-Instead,
-it pressed its hand against a square plate in the the door.
+Maddy and Sindy exchanged worried looks, and then the younger sister pressed her hand against a square plate in the the door.
 *Click.*
 The door slid to the side.